In theory, carbon offsets facilitate low-cost emissions reductions. In practice, they’ve done anything but.

 Offsets were a major feature of the Waxman-Markey cap-and-trade bill that passed the House in 2009 and of parallel Senate proposals in 2010.
 They were packaged into those bills as “cost control” measures to moderate energy price rises from steadily tightening the cap on CO2 emission permits.
 Offsets clearly appealed to both polluters and potential recipients of offset funding, in effect providing political “grease” to smooth passage.
 But in 2008, a year before Waxman-Markey came to a vote, close analysis suggested that many intended offset projects wouldn’t result in real emissions reductions.
 This raised concerns that a large supply of unverifiable offsets would overwhelm the emissions certainty claimed for cap-and-trade.

-By 2011 the picture had grown even more stark.
-GAO’s follow-up, “Options for Addressing Challenges to Carbon Offset Quality,” reported that in 2009, 81 million tons of offset credits — an estimated 59% of the ETS’s CDM offsets for that year — went to Chinese refrigerant factories to incinerate HFC-23, a chemical byproduct of refrigerant manufacturing whose greenhouse gas potency is 11,700 times that of CO2.
+The picture grew darker.
+GAO’s 2011 follow-up, “Options for Addressing Challenges to Carbon Offset Quality,” reported that in 2009, 81 million tons of offset credits — an estimated 59% of the ETS’s CDM offsets for that year — went to Chinese refrigerant factories to incinerate HFC-23, a chemical byproduct of refrigerant manufacturing whose per-pound greenhouse gas potency is 11,700 times that of CO2.
 According to GAO, the Chinese had constructed 19 new refrigerant manufacturing plants for the sole purpose of destroying the greenhouse gas byproduct in order to receive offset credits and the associated payments.
 According to estimates by Stanford professor Michael Wara, whereas installing equipment to capture and destroy HFC-23 at all of the facilities covered by the CDM would have cost just $100 million, these same projects were expected to generate $4.7 billion in CDM offset credits.

-In 2011, EU officials finally acted to eliminate the perverse incentive they’d created, by announcing plans to stop accepting offset credit for HFC-23.
+In 2011, EU officials finally acted to eliminate this perverse incentive, announcing plans to stop accepting offset credit for HFC-23.
 The Chinese government responded by threatening to vent HFC-23 straight to the atmosphere.